bahim22/work/Docs2/AplusDoc.md

    1. common in corp. env. where net & server resources are available; allows setting up multiple pc's w/ similar images
 4. internal fixed disk (HDD/SSD) & internal Hard Drive (Partition)
    1. disk can have OS install image or OS already installed.
 Most common way to boot PC after OS install completed
-   2. simple configs have one bootable par on a disk, but a disk can have > 1 par to multiboot diff OS.
+   2. simple configs have one bootable par on a disk, but a disk can have > 1 par to multi-boot diff OS.
 One logical par can span multiple physical hard disks

 | Install Types           |   |
 | :------------------- | -------------- |